Skip to main content Accessibility information

 How will you be assessed?

-Assessments reflect and enhance the duties and skills required within your employment, with assessment tasks based on coursework (essays, reports, academic posters, reviews, blogs), presentations and placement files that include reflective practice and self-assessment.
+Assessments reflect and enhance the duties and skills required within your employment, with assessment tasks based on coursework (essays, reports, academic posters, reviews, blogs), presentations and assessed professional practice files that include reflective practice and self-assessment.

 Tracy Hayes, lecturer at Plymouth Marjon University